koka-lang/libhandler/readme.md

 # Overview

+Warning: this library is still under active development and the API can change a lot.

 `libhandler` implements algebraic effect handlers in C. It works by capturing stacks in safe and portable manner.
 Algebraic effects handlers can for example be used to program asynchronous code in